History of The Memorial Building

 For years, SAPD continued to hold its meetings and events in the Pioneer Shack.
 In 1955, the Pioneer Shack was replaced with a modern log building (Rotary House), with the financial assistance of the Rotary Club of South Calgary.
 Rotary House was dedicated to the pioneers of Southern Alberta and the SAPD installed certain artifacts of the SAPD on loan to the Calgary Exhibition and Stampede.

-SAPD has use of the Rotary House during Stampede week to entertain pioneers, their descendants and guests.
-See details in the SAPD Calendar of Events.
+As a result, the SAPD has use of the Rotary House during Stampede week to entertain pioneers, their descendants and guests.

 June 8, 1955

 To commemorate the pioneers of Southern Alberta and as part of Alberta's Golden Jubilee, the SAPD had constructed The Southern Alberta Memorial Building at its present location in the Rideau Park area of Calgary.
 Situated on a high promontory overlooking the Elbow River it gives the building a general view of the city and commands a splendid view of the Rocky Mountains to the west.

 In the late 1800's bull trains and Red River carts from Fort Benton, Montana, and stagecoaches from Fort Macleod, with their dusty, travel-stained passengers and picturesque stage drivers passed by this site on their way to Calgary.